Below are the questions (and corresponding answers) most frequently asked by English Language Institute (ELI) students.

 How many students will there be in my program?
 In my classes?

 The size of ELI programs varies at different times of the year.
-The English for Academic Purposes (EAP) program and the Intensive English Program (IEP) range from 250 to 400 students.
+The English for Academic Purposes (EAP) program and the English Fundamentals Program (EFP) and the UBC-Vancouver English Experience Program (UBC-VEEP) range from 250 to 400 students.
 Short programs such as the English for the Global Citizen (EGC) range in size from 60 to 300 students.

 The average size of ELI classes is 16 students.

 Class schedule information for the ELI programs are available on each individual program's page.

 What if I arrive late for my program?

 All students are expected to be present on the first day of the program (placement testing day).
 You should make every effort to arrive on time.
 If for some reason you cannot arrive for the first day, you must obtain permission for your late arrival from the ELI before the program start.
 It is very important that you notify us as soon as you know your plans.

 Permission will not be granted for students who arrive later than Thursday of the first week of the English for Academic Purposes (EAP) program and the English Fundamentals Program (EFP) and the UBC-Vancouver English Experience Program (UBC-VEEP), or Wednesday of the first week of the English for the Global Citizen (EGC) and Business English (BE) programs.
 If you arrive after these dates, or are late without permission, you may lose your place in the program.